czort23/sem-assessment/use-cases/use-case-5.md

 Database connection is active.
 Database included population data for all countries as well as their continents.
-The user provides a valid integer input for N.
+The user provides a valid continent name and integer N.

 ### Success End Condition

-System generates report and displays the top N countries in the world, ordered by population from largest to smallest.
+System generates report and displays the top N populated countries within the specified continent, from largest to smallest.

 ### Failed End Condition

 If query fails or data unavailable error is displayed.
-The user enters an invalid or non-numeric value for N.
+The user enters an invalid continent name or invalid value for N.

 ### Primary Actor